walczyk123/rails_nauka/README.md

 # Learning Ruby on Rails

 In this repository I've gather some useful programs, tutorials and websites, that will help me to learn Ruby on Rails programming.
-Ruby on Rails ( just “Rails”) is a free and open-source web devel-opment framework written in theRubyprogramming language.
+Ruby on Rails ( just “Rails”) is a free and open-source web devel-opment framework written in the Ruby programming language.

 [Yarn](https://yarnpkg.com/ "Yarn - package manager")